 - ICOs are a Great Opportunity.
 Do Your Own Research.

-- Leveraging has a Role.
-Buy (and Sell) Bitcoin Futures at Bitmex Exchange.
-Use Futures if you want greater, faster returns (at a higher risk).
+- It can pay to go long or short on margin.
+Buy (and Sell) Bitcoin on margin at Bitmex Exchange.
+Use margin if you want greater, faster returns (at a higher risk).

 Rule 1: Build the Portfolio on Bitcoin